lad-sapienza/sCMS/README.md

 ## Collect data from Directus

-From table managed in directus.
 In this second case, it will be possible to choose whether to specify URL (endpoint) and access token or (recommended choice) whether to define only the name of the reference table (dTable).
-In this case, the path and token information will be automatically imported from the .env file (see introduction).
+In this case, the path and token information will be automatically imported from the .env file.

+- **dEndPoint**: full path to a Directus endpoint, complete with table name
+- **dToken**: Directus access token, required if table is not public.
+If not proved GATSBY_DIRECTUS_TOKEN environment variable will be used
+- **dTable**: name of the Directus table containing geographical data.
+The indication of only the table is possible if the .env file has been set.

 `Documentation to be completed`